 Because connected safety solutions continuously monitor gas levels in real-time, they can identify potentially hazardous levels before they become an incident and cause damage to facilities, equipment—and harm the workers that operate them.

-In addition, continuous monitoring makes it possible to identify gas leaks preventing potentially catastrophic incidents.
-For example, 24/7 area gas monitoring can detect if a piece of equipment is gradually releasing more and more vapors into an area, indicating a need for repair or replacement.
+Continuous monitoring makes it possible to identify gas leaks preventing potentially catastrophic incidents.
+For example, 24/7 area gas monitoring can detect if a piece of equipment is gradually releasing more vapors into an area, indicating a need for repair or replacement.
 Because they are always connected, the gas readings can be viewed in real-time via the Blackline Live online dashboard.

 Continuous monitoring alerts safety personnel to sudden increases in the levels of hazardous gases, enabling quick evacuation of workers from affected areas, as well as ensuring no worker is left behind.
 During an evacuation, team leads can account for the location of every person wearing a connected safety device in real-time to ensure they safely reach muster points.
 Since worker locations can be seen on the Blackline Live portal, assistance can be sent directly to anyone that doesn’t safely evacuate, rather than doing manual headcounts and sending out search parties for anyone missing, saving critical seconds.
 Additionally, because connected devices capture a variety of data, rescue crews can determine the response needed whether it be a fall, no-motion or exposure to high levels of gas where SCBA equipment may be required.